Robot's hand and expansions in non-integer bases

-where $\mathbf f_3$ is like in (\ref{mathbff}) -- see also (\ref{ff}).
-Remark that $O_\omega$ is well defined by virtue of Proposition \ref{thgrasp} and the related grasping configuration is $u_j=v_j=1$ for $j=1,2,3$ and $\alpha_1=\alpha_3=1$ and $\alpha_2=0$.
-Since $d(1,0)=3$, by virtue of Proposition \ref{graspmap} then the configuration where the digit $1$ is perpended to extension control sequence and the digit $0$ is perpended to the rotation control sequence, is a suitable grasp for $O$ -- see (\ref{eqO}).
-It is easy to verify that this configuration also satisfies the contact constraints and if we apply it to all the fingers of the hand we obtain a grasp for the cylinder whose section is equal to $O$ -- see Figure \ref{figghand1}.
+where $\bar f_3$ is like in (\ref{mathbff}) -- see also (\ref{ff}).
+Remark that $O_\omega$ is well defined by virtue of Theorem \ref{thgrasp} and the related configuration is $u_j=v_j=1$ for $j=1,2,3$ and $\alpha_1=\alpha_3=1$ and $\alpha_2=0$.
+Since $d(1,0)=3$, by virtue of Proposition \ref{graspmap} then the configuration where the digit $1$ is perpended to extension control vector and the digit $0$ is perpended to the rotation control vector, is a suitable configuration for $O$ -- see (\ref{eqO}).
+It is easy to verify that this configuration also satisfies the contact constraints and if we apply it to all the fingers of the hand we obtain a configuration satisfying form closure for the cylinder whose section is equal to $O$ -- see Figure \ref{figghand1}.

-In Figure \ref{figghand2} we consider a cylinder whose section is the primary grasped circle after a rotation of $2\pi/3$ along the $Oy$ direction.
+In Figure \ref{figghand2} we consider a cylinder whose section is a circle after a rotation of $2\pi/3$ along the $Oy$ direction.
 In this case we also use the opposable thumb, whose parameter $\omega$ is assumed to be different from the others, in particular $\omega^{(1)}=\pi/4$.